jvarona05/bitpanda-php-technical-test-1/README.md

 ```

 Note: The containers use the ports 80 and 3306.
 Please,
-don't have any programs running on these ports.
+don't have any programs running on these ports in your machine.

 ### Configure the project